huggingface/blog/dedup.md

 The banner image contains emojis (hugging face, Santa, document, wizard, and wand) from Noto Emoji (Apache 2.0).
 This blog post is proudly written without any generative APIs.

-Huge thanks to Huu Nguyen and Hugo Laurençon for the collaboration in BigScience and everyone at BigCode for the help along the way!
+Huge thanks to Huu Nguyen @Huu and Hugo Laurençon @HugoLaurencon for the collaboration in BigScience and everyone at BigCode for the help along the way!
 If you ever find any error, feel free to contact me: mouchenghao at gmail dot com.

 ## Supporting Resources